 A bowl of low sugar/salt Swiss-style muesli with chopped banana, coconut milk and a squirt of honey.

-Or: A few slices of wholemeal bread with jam.
+Or: A few slices of wholemeal bread with jam or avocado.

-Or: A cheese wholemeal wrap with cucumber, onion and tomatoes.
+Or: A wholemeal wrap with falafel, cucumber, onion and tomatoes.

 I also drink coffee and green tea throughout the day and I also have the occasional biscuit or little treat.